ghurault/python-analysis-template/README.md

 #### Update the environment

 - To upgrade packages, run `pip-compile --upgrade`.
-- To add new packages, add packages in `requirements.in` and then compile requirements with `pip-compile --extra=dev`.
+- To add new packages, add packages in `pyproject.toml` and then compile requirements with `pip-compile --extra=dev`.

 Then, the environment can be updated with `pip-sync`.